mapbox/logbt/readme.md

 If you try to run `logbt --setup` in a container without the `--privileged` flag you will see an error like: `/proc/sys/kernel/core_pattern: Read-only file system`

-Beware that running `logbt --setup` in a `privileged` container will change the value for the host (when the host is linux).
+:warning: Running `logbt --setup` in a `privileged` container will change the `core_pattern` value for the host.
+On OS X (with docker for mac) the `core_pattern` value will also be changed in the underlying linux host run by the hypervisor.
+You can see this by logging into the linux vm with `screen` by doing `screen ~/Library/Containers/com.docker.docker/Data/com.docker.driver.amd64-linux/tty` and then `cat /proc/sys/kernel/core_pattern`.
+By default it will be `cores` and after running a docker container that runs `logbt --setup` with `docker run --privileged` it will be equal to the `logbt` internal value for linux of `/tmp/logbt-coredumps/core.%p.%E`.
+This will be inherited for all other docker containers you run on OS X.

 The `--privileged` only applies to `docker run` and not `docker build` (refs https://github.com/docker/docker/issues/1916)